Joint Embedding Variational Bayes: Latent variable model

 yielding NLL and gradient functions:

 where \(\nu>0\) controls tail heaviness, \(\Sigma\) is a symmetric positive-definite scale matrix, and \(C_{\nu,D}\) is the normalizing constant.
 As \(\nu\to\infty\), the Student--\(t\) likelihood recovers the Gaussian case.
+Throughout this paper, all references to a ``Gaussian'' likelihood or the ``Gaussian limit'' refer to the \(\nu\to\infty\) limit within the same Student--\(t\) family, not to a separate unfactorized formulation.

-This formulation ensures that the NLL grows only logarithmically for large residuals, while the gradient magnitude decays with the Mahalanobis distance \((\mathbf z-\mathbf s)^\top\Sigma^{-1}(\mathbf z-\mathbf s)\).
+This formulation yields an NLL that grows only logarithmically for large residuals, while the gradient magnitude decays with the Mahalanobis distance \((\mathbf z-\mathbf s)^\top\Sigma^{-1}(\mathbf z-\mathbf s)\).
 Figure~\ref{fig:scalar-t-vs-gauss} illustrates this behaviour, highlighting the bounded influence of the Student--\(t\) likelihood compared to the unbounded Gaussian case.

 Although the Student--\(t\) likelihood provides robustness to large deviations, the Mahalanobis term \((\mathbf z-\mathbf s)^\top\Sigma^{-1}(\mathbf z-\mathbf s)\) still couples angular misalignment and differences in norms into a single error channel.
 Expanding this term,